-6.15 Install the cards as described below.
+6.47 Install the cards as described below.
 Part numbers are listed in REPLACEMENT PARTS.
-Refer to Figure 3-31 on page 3-50 for an illustration.
+Refer to Figure 3-54 on page 3-92 for an illustration.

-NOTE: When inserting or removing the RCPU Card, the system power must be turned off to prevent damage to the card.
+NOTE: When inserting or removing the Matrix Card, Expansion Card, and/or the computer cards, the system power must be turned off to prevent damage to the cards.
 However, station and trunk cards can be inserted or removed with power on.
 (After inserting a T1 Card, wait ten seconds before inserting any other card.)

 - (1) For all KSCs that will have any 8-line IMX AIM keysets installed: Check the part number and label silkscreened on the card.
-To install 8-line IMX AIM keysets two to a circuit, the new-dualcircuit" version Keyset Card (KSC-D) must be used (see REPLACEMENT PARTS for the part number).
+To install 8-line IMX AIM keysets two to a circuit, the new "dualcircuit" version Keyset Card (KSC-D) must be used (see REPLACEMENT PARTS for the part number).
 To install 8-line IMX AIM keysets one to a circuit, either the KSC or the KSC-D can be used. - (2) Check to see that all components on the cards are seated securely in their sockets and that no pins are bent. - (3) Check the fuses.
 Some KSCs have a 2A, 250V, AGC 2 (fast-acting) fuse.
 KSC-Ds and newer version KSCs have eight self-correcting thermistors (one for each circuit) instead of the fuse.
 If a short circuit causes a thermistor to open, it will automatically close when the short is removed.

 (4) Install the KSCs and/or KSC-Ds one at a time in the slots to be used for analog keyset, analog DSS/BLF Unit, and Attendant Computer Console connections.
 The component sides of the cards must face right.
 Any type of card may be installed in any slot, and slots may be skipped, if desired.
-However, to facilitate installation and programming, it is recommended that the cards be installed to match the default configuration as closely as possible.
-(Refer to page 2-13 for information on the default configuration.)
+However, to facilitate installation and programming, it is recommended that the cards be installed to match one of the default configurations as closely as possible.
+(Refer to page 2-18 for information on default configurations.)

-NOTE: When powered up, the system configures the software to match the default card configuration.
-If the actual cards installed do not exactly match the default configuration, adjustments must be made in database programming Circuit 1.1 is preset for the primary attendant (a KSC circuit).
-If changing card types (e.g., changing from an SLC to a KSC), refer to the programming procedures on page 5-170 and to the information on pages 3-6 to 3-8.
+NOTE: When powered up, the system configures the software to match one of the default card configurations.
+If the actual cards installed do not exactly match the selected configuration, adjustments must be made in database programming.
+Circuit 1.1 is preset for the primary attendant (a KSC circuit).
+If changing card types (e.g., changing from an SLC to a KSC), refer to the programming procedures on page 5-171 and to the information on pages 3-7 to 3-9.